-There aren't any studies that use specific herbs to treat whooping cough.
+There are no studies that use specific herbs to treat whooping cough.
 These herbs have been used traditionally to treat coughs and strengthen the immune system.
-All have side effects and can interact with other medications, so it's crucial to talk to your doctor or your pediatrician before using any herbs.
+All have side effects and can interact with other medications, so it is crucial to talk to your doctor or your pediatrician before using any herbs.
 Your doctor can advise you about whether these herbs would help you or your child, and can help you determine the right dose.

 Expectorants (help get rid of mucus):

-Chest rubs -- Use 3 to 6 drops of essential oil (camphor, thyme, eucalyptus, rosemary) with 1 tbs. food-grade oil (almond, flax, or olive).
+Chest rubs.
+Use 3 to 6 drops of essential oil (camphor, thyme, eucalyptus, and rosemary) with 1 tbs. food-grade oil (coconut, almond, flax, or olive).
 Avoid getting essential oils in the eyes.
 Make sure the mixture is not too strong, as it could irritate the respiratory tract.
-Do not give essential oils by mouth because they can be toxic.
+DO NOT give essential oils by mouth because they can be toxic.